ykemer/anti-rocky/README.md

 ## Rocky is my dog who loves to steal the food from the table.
 ### This script uses computer vision to detect if there is a dog without person in it's area of visibility

-### Script uses cv2 to connect to the camera, and MediaPipe and it's efficientdet_lite0 for object recognition
+### Script uses cv2 to connect to the camera, and MediaPipe and it's efficientdet_lite0 model for object recognition

 ### How to use
 - Record you very angry voice.
 Make sure that the file is in mp3 format